alcaeus/mongo-php-library/tests/AggregationBlogPost/article.md

 For an example, let's take the `$hour` operator.
 When you use `Expression::hour`, you will receive an instance of an `HourOperator` class.
-This class implements an `OperatorInterface`, telling the builder that this is an operator that can be used in aggregation pipeline.
+This class implements an `OperatorInterface`, telling the builder that this is an operator that can be used in an aggregation pipeline stage.
 It also implements a `ResolvesToInt` interface, as we always know that evaluating the expression results in an integer value.
 The required `date` parameter of the operator is a date, which in the builder is one of many things.
-It could be a BSON `UTCDateTime` instance, but it could also be the result of any operator that returns a date, e.g. `$dateFromString`.
+It could be a `MongoDB\BSON\UTCDateTime` instance, but it could also be the result of any operator that returns a date, e.g. `$dateFromString`.

 Now that we know about these value holder objects, we still need to make sure the server knows what we're talking about.
 When you call `Collection::aggregate`